ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ## Why the "Powered by CKEditor" logo?

 Starting from version v38.0.0 onwards, all **open source installations** of CKEditor 5 (free users) carry a small “Powered by CKEditor” logo in the bottom right corner of the editing area.
-The label links directly to the [CKEditor website](https://ckeditor.com/) and while it may be a little frustrating to some.
-This new branding approach is designed to make sure the entire community knows who is powering and modernizing their rich text editor.
+The label links directly to the [CKEditor website](https://ckeditor.com/) and while it may be a little frustrating to some, this new branding approach is designed to make sure the entire community knows who is powering and modernizing their rich text editor.

 {@img assets/img/powered-by-ckeditor.png Placement of the "Powered by CKEditor" logo within the editor}

-It is also another way for us to gather feedback from users and continue to improve this major open source project that we have been supporting for more than 20 years.
-CKEditor has 40+ full time engineers and R&D professionals focused on its continual evolution, with 30K+ developers now using it on a daily basis.
+We are absolutely committed to keeping CKEditor free and open source and plan to maintain it for many years to come.
+But all that comes at a cost.
+Currently, we hire well over 20 full-time employees who contribute to CKEditor every day.
+We ere also 8 years into the development of the project (and 20 years if you count all CKEditor versions).

 This change **does not affect customers with commercial licenses**, but please read on as certain actions need to be taken.
 You can reach out to our Technical Support team, using [this form](https://ckeditor.com/contact/), if you have any questions.